Practice and Purpose of Self-Inquiry - How to Inquire

 At first, self-inquiry is just that: IN-quiry.
 It is a turning of attention and curiosity inwards towards yourself and towards the truth of your nature.
 It is a practice of redirecting attention away from outward objects, events, and experiences and towards the experiences within your body and being, including subtle experiences within awareness itself.
 Eventually this inward focus can lead to an experience of your ultimate true nature and even beyond experience itself to a dimension that is empty of any experience or sense of self.
 Even that is just another level that can open up into deeper and deeper realities that are beyond description.

-So, how to do self-inquiry?
+So, what are the instructions for self-inquiry?
 You begin by asking, "Who am I?" or "What am I?" or "What is here right now?"
 You can also use any other question that directs your attention to your sense of "me" or to your direct experience of your existence and/or experience in this moment.
 If your attention is flowing to an outer sensation or experience, then you can ask, "To whom is this sensation or experience happening?"
 The obvious answer is that it is happening to "me."
 And so then you ask again, "Who or what is this me?"
 Repeating these questions as each new experience or sense of me arises takes the experience more and more deeply into the inner aspects of your being.

 When we focus inward on the sense of self or the "me," we can immediately notice that there are a wide range of possible discoveries.
 There is a classic story about a group of blind men encountering an elephant.
 One of the blind men gets a hold of the trunk and reports that an elephant is like a thick snake.
 Another man gets a hold of the tail and reports that no, an elephant is more like a rope.
 A third blind man gets a hold of one of the elephant's legs and reports that the other two are wrong, and an elephant is like a tree trunk.
 Of course all of the blind men were somewhat correct.